marckeelingiv/pipeline/README.md

 # pipeline

-## Introduction
+# Introduction
 - What is Data Engineering?
 - Why is it needed?
 - Two types of data engineers (A & B)

-## Chapter 1 (Data Generation and Transfer)
+# Chapter 1 (Data Generation and Transfer)
+1. Set up Environment
+    - python -m venv ./env
+    - .\env\Scripts\Activate.ps1
+    - python -m pip install -r .\requirements.txt
-1. Turn on MySQL, ClickHouse, Airbyte (start generating data)
+2. Turn on MySQL (3306), ClickHouse (8123), Airbyte (8000) (start generating data)
-    - airbyte on 8000
+    - python .\Chapter1\data_gen_and_seed.py (then wait for 5 min)
+    - docker compose -f .\DockerCompose.yaml up -d
+    - docker compose -f .\airbyte\DockerCompose_airbyte.yaml up -d
-2. Show Relational Diagram
+3. Show Relational Diagram
-3. Show how the data is generated
+4. Show how the data is generated
-4. Show data in source
+5. Show data in source
-5. Create connection from Mysql to ClickHouse through Airbyte
+6. Create connection from Mysql to ClickHouse through Airbyte
-    1. Enable binary logging on mysql
+    1. Talk About Enable binary logging on mysql
-    1. describe aht airbyte is
+    2. describe what airbyte is
     2. describe what ClickHouse is
+    Certainly!
+ClickHouse is a columnar database management system that is optimized for processing and analyzing large volumes of data in a highly efficient manner.
+It is designed to handle high-speed data ingestion and complex analytical queries.

-## Chapter 2 (Organizing the Data)
+# Chapter 2 (Organizing the Data)
 1. dbt models
     - dbt --version
     - dbt init dbt_visits